Zwi Migdal

 Zwi Migdal (צבי מגדל, /yi/ Polish: Cwi Migdał) was a criminal organisation founded by Jews in Poland in the 19th century, based mainly in Argentina.

 History

-The group's main operation was the trafficking of Jewish women from Central Europe (mainly from Warsaw) into sexual slavery and forced prostitution.
+The group's main operation was the trafficking of women from Central Europe (mainly from Warsaw) into sexual slavery and forced prostitution.
 The organization, whose operators were Jewish, functioned from its foundation in the 1860s until 1939.

-The organisation's annual turnover was $50 million at the turn of the 20th century.
+The organisation's annual turnover was $50 million at the turn of the 20th century (approx. $2 billion today).
 After the First World War, it had 400 members in Argentina, Buenos Aires being its main centre of operations.
 It had branch offices in Brazil (Rio de Janeiro, São Paulo and Santos), the United States (New York City), Poland (Warsaw), South Africa, India and China.

 During the 1920s the organisation grew to its largest-ever size.
 At its height, 430 individuals, acting as pimps and in other criminal roles, oversaw a network of 2,000 brothels and approximately 4,000 women in Argentina alone.
-The organization's success stemmed from the fact that its members were bound by rules that were "based on order, discipline, and honesty."
-The network was well-organized and members cooperated closely to protect their interests.